Types of Car Insurance Coverage

 In many cases when we are representing a car accident victim in Houston who was hit by a driver with a minimum policy, we settle a claim with the liability carrier for the full policy amount and then seek the remaining damages that our client is entitled to receive directly from their own insurance company.

 Personal Injury Protection (PIP)

 This is a small policy which is part of the main contract and covers medical payments and other expenses for you and other passengers injured in a car accident, regardless of who caused the crash.
 Most policies have at least $2,500 in PIP but many are higher.
 You must refuse PIP coverage in writing when you take out your auto insurance policy.

 More insurance information is available from the Texas Department of Insurance.

-If you have any questions regarding what damages you can seek following a car accident, contact Houston board certified car accident lawyer Michael P. Fleming for free advice.
+If you have any questions regarding what damages you can seek following a car accident, contact Houston board certified car accident lawyer Michael P. Fleming.